 Southwold, with its coastal setting, enjoys a wide range of produce from land and sea.
 A local eatery is the perfect spot for a plate of fresh seafood from local waters.
 Sole Bay Fish Company and the Little Fish and Chip Shop are some of the establishments offering the ocean's finest.
 Enzo's Pizzeria and Singtong Neeyom Thai Restaurant are some great alternatives.

 Don’t leave Southwold without visiting the local branch of Adnams, a traditional brewing company that's the region's largest employer.
 Sample different varieties of beer and spirits, purchase wine and housewares, and enjoy sandwiches and cakes here.
 You can also savour a pint and some classic pub dishes at The Harbour Inn, a historic establishment that's also owned by Adnams.

 Like the rest of the East Anglia region, Southwold benefits from some of the most agreeable weather conditions in the UK.
 Mild temperatures during winter and warm weather in spring and summer make it a great place to visit year-round.
 The region also sees some of the lowest rainfall in the UK.

 What to do in Southwold

 Southwold is a great place for a holiday and just being here to soak up the ambience is a delight in itself.
 It’s a destination that will delight fans of the outdoors, wildlife, history and much more.

-The most iconic attraction in Southwold is the lighthouse, which is located in the town centre.
-Constructed in 1889, visitors are able to partake in a short tour to learn about the history and continued operation of this structure.
+The town's most iconic attraction is the lighthouse, which is located in the town centre.
+Constructed in 1889, visitors are able to take part in a short tour to learn about the history and continued operation of this structure.